-- Stress tests assess the impact of a change in an individual factor (e.g. standalone/individual basis stresses) on the business. - Scenario tests assess the impact of a change in the overall operating environment resulting from a number of factors or a particular event (e.g. Realistic Disaster Scenario ("RDS") analysis; aggregations of stresses; or a series of events across different risk types that could impact the business either simultaneously or through knock-on effects).

-- Reverse Stress Testing ("RST") assesses scenarios and circumstances that would render the business model unviable.
-Hiscox defines unviability as the business being no longer willing or able to write premium or the point at which crystallising risks cause the market to lose confidence in the business and, therefore, the projected business plan targets cannot be met.
-Business unviability will not necessarily be the point at which the business runs out of capital as the business model could fail well before regulatory capital is exhausted. - Forward looking assessments consider the impact of events on a multi-year basis (e.g. from 2020 to 2022).
+- Stress tests assess the impact on the business of a change in an individual factor (e.g. standalone/individual basis stresses); - Scenario tests assess the impact of a change in the overall operating environment resulting from a number of factors or a particular event; - Reverse stress testing assesses scenarios and circumstances that would render the business model unviable.
+HSA defines unviability as when the business is no longer willing or able to write premium or at the point when crystallising risks cause the market to lose confidence in the business and, therefore, the projected business plan targets cannot be met.
+This will not necessarily be the point where the business runs out of capital entirely; and - High level, forward-looking scenarios consider the impact of events on a multi-year basis (e.g. from 2021 to 2023).
+These are typically based on less severe scenarios than are used for stress and scenario testing including an 'expected' scenario (i.e. in which there are no positive or negative shocks to the market).